CONGRATULATIONS ON YOUR ENGAGEMENT!

 Saturday is the usual day for weddings to be celebrated.
 Some people may choose a Friday evening.
 Weddings are never celebrated on Sunday.
 The Church discourages celebration of weddings during the season of Lent.

 Do Catholic weddings always take place during Mass?

-The Church provides for the celebration of wedding either during a Mass our outside of the Mass.
+The Church provides for the celebration of wedding either during a Mass or outside of the Mass.
 A wedding outside of Mass includes the marriage rite and a Liturgy of the Word with opening and closing rites.
 When both parties are Catholics and able to celebrate Communion together, a wedding with the Mass is preferred.
 When both parties cannot share Eucharistic Communion the wedding outside of Mass is preferable.